- Making a complaint

-DSC brochures are available in a range of community languages, Braille, Plain English, audio and Auslan videos.
+DSC brochures are available in a range of community languages, Braille, Plain English, Large Print and an Auslan video.
 You can make a complaint online, via phone, TTY, National Relay Service, Skype or in writing.
 We can arrange for a translator to help you make a complaint and to assist you throughout the complaints process.
 We can meet with you in person if you need face-to-face interaction.
 All of these services are free.

 As a complaints body, DSC does not offer an advocacy service.
-You can search for an advocacy service on the Disability Advocacy Resource Unit (DARU) website, and contact the advocate with a request.
+You can search for an advocacy service on the Disability Advocacy Resource Unit (DARU) website, and contact them with a request.

 DSC has a person-centred approach to complaints resolution.
-If someone has made a complaint on your behalf, we will speak with you to gain your consent to proceed with assessment, and meet with you wherever possible.
+If someone has made a complaint on your behalf, we will speak with you and/or your guardian or decision-maker to gain your consent to proceed with assessment, and meet with you wherever possible.
 Our focus is on the person with a disability, and we seek to involve you in the process as much as possible.

 We can take complaints about the services provided by a registered, funded or contracted disability service provider in Victoria, Australia.
+This may include accommodation, day services, respite, or more.
 We are also able to assess complaints about Victorian NDIS or TAC funded disability services.
 For more information and examples of complaints that we can handle, see Thinking about making a complaint.